kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 NOT EVERY KEP NEEDS A BLOG.
 Work with the KEP owners, Release Lead, and SIG Docs Blog team (though #sig-dcos-blog slack channel) to make sure all KEPs that opt-in really need a blog written.
 If a feature is small, or new in Alpha it may not be ready for a blog.
 You should also encourage important features to sign up to write a blog.

 **As feature blogs are opted in and placeholder PRs are created**, assign the blogs to shadows and yourself for tracking and facilitation.
 The Comms team is responsible for making sure blog authors have the resources and information they need to write the blog, and tracking the blogs progress through editorial and tech reviews once the blog is ready.
+After a blog placeholder PR has been created, you should swtich to using the placeholder PR for contacting authors on GitHub instead of the KEP issue.

 > Some features that opt-in to writing a blog may miss the code freeze deadline.
 Blog placeholder PRs for features that are no longer in the release should be closed.